CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 ## Goal

 <!---
-Avoid covering upstream and downstream steps that are not explicitly and necessarily part of the tutorial - write or link to separate quick starts/tutorials for those parts
+Avoid covering upstream and downstream steps that are not explicitly and necessarily part of the tutorial - write or link to separate quick starts/tutorials for those steps.
 --->

 <!---
-A few sentences (50 words or less) describing the ultimate goal of the steps in this tutorial
+A few sentences (50 words or less) describing the ultimate goal of the steps in this tutorial.
 --->

 ## Prerequisites
 <!---
-Short description
+Insert short description
 --->